 The Quarry Viewing Area and Sundew Cab

 Another fenced walking route starts near the Sundew Café and goes to the Quarry Viewing area and the historic, externally refurbished, Sundew Cab.
 The first part of the track, past the iron ore tipping dock and quarry office, is relatively easy going.
-The path then goes up a short, steep, ramp to run along the hedge line at a higher level, where the pathway surface is stone chippings.
-If you need assistance to access the quarry viewing area please let us know.
+The path goes up a short, steep, slope to a higher level, then along the hedge line to the quarry viewing area.
+If you need assistance please let us know.

-Seating is available in the Sundew Café, and outside on the adjacent patio area.
-There are also seats on the Station Platform and some individual seats in the Simon Layfield Exhibition Centre.
+Seating is available inside the Sundew Café, outside on the adjacent patio area, on the Station Platform and in the Simon Layfield Exhibition Centre.

 Finding your way around and Ironstone Heritage displays

-There is a directions board pointing to the principle places to visit at the museum close to the museum entrance and Sundew Café.
-In addition all points of interest are shown on the site map, which visitors are given on arrival at the admission pay point.
+There is a directions board close to the museum entrance.
+Additionally all points of interest are shown on the site map, which visitors are given on arrival.

 Public displays to aid interpretation and appreciation of our industrial past include wall mounted, large print text, information panels and scale maps.
-These are supplemented by scale models of quarries, their machines, locomotives and wagons and of course scale model people.
+These are supplemented by scale models of quarries, their machines, locomotives, wagons and quarry workers.
 The museum does not have any audio displays.

 Dogs are welcome

-Guide dogs are welcomed, as are companion dogs.
-However we ask that dogs be kept on a lead throughout your visit to the museum.
+We ask that dogs be kept on a lead throughout your visit.

 You will find a water bowl by the Museum entrance – if it’s empty just ask for a refill.